lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 ### 3.3 - Deploy the Universal Profile

 The final step is to deploy our UP via the `LSP3UniversalProfile.deploy(...)` method.

-The `deploy` function from the lsp-factory.js will take an object as argument, that must contain 2 elements:
+It takes an object as argument, that must contain 2 elements:

 - `controllingAccounts`: the EOA address(es) that we will use to control our UP.
 - `lsp3Profile`: an object that represents your `LSP3Profile` Metadata.